 "Dr. Juliano is a very amiable person.
-He is a towering light, wellmannered, just the way he stands and looks at
+He is a towering light, wellmannered, just the way he stands and looks at you, you are impressed.
+PhilRice and the science community lost a giant among us but his legacy of scholarship and service to mankind will remain in the hearts and minds of his colleagues and friends," Dr. Santiago R. Obien, former PhilRice Executive Director shares.

-BOJ's remains now rest at the Libingan ng mga Bayani. - JOY BARTOLOME A. DULDULAO
+BOJ's remains now rest at the Libingan ng mga Bayani. - Joy Bartolome A. DULDULAO